 The M.A. program may be pursued: to enhance one's knowledge and appreciation of Philosophy, or to complement one's work in another field, or to prepare for or make up one's mind about pursuing the Ph.D.

 The Ph.D. program is designed especially, though not exclusively, for those wishing to prepare for a career as professional philosophers.
 (For a list of recent Ph.D.s, their dissertation titles, and their current employment, click here.)

-For the M.A.: Students are expected to have a minimum undergraduate Grade point Average (GPA) of 2.6 from an accredited college or 3.0 from an unaccredietd college, in upper division (approximately the last 60 credits) undergraduate courses.
-Any applicant whose GPA falls below this standard must submit scores from a recent Graduate Record Examination (otherwise, GRE scores are optional).
-Prospective M.A. students are strongly encouraged to submit a sample of their written work in philosophy as well.
+For the M.A.: Students are expected to have a minimum undergraduate Grade point Average (GPA) of 2.75 from an accredited college or 3.0 from an unaccredietd college, in upper division (approximately the last 60 credits) undergraduate courses.
+(Any applicant whose GPA falls below this standard may be asked to submit scores from a recent Graduate Record Examination.
+Otherwise, the university does not require GRE scores.)

 It is desirable to have taken courses on logic, value theory, and the history of philosophy, though applicants without any (or minimal) undergraduate philosophy courses are not discouraged from applying.
 Students applying for admission to the M.A. program whose preparation is deemed insufficient may be asked to take courses as a non-degree student before being considered for admission.
 Some credits earned under non-degree status can be applied to the M.A. once the student is admitted.

 For the Ph.D.: An undergraduate GPA of at least 3.0 for upper division undergraduate courses.
 The applicant should have completed an undergraduate major or have done substantial work in philosophy.
 Students who apply for admission to the Ph.D. program whose preparation is deemed insufficient may be admitted to the M.A. program.